ABOUT

 Masthead

 Minghan Zou is a writer and poet originally from Shanghai.
-His writing explores themes of isolation, identity, natural wonder, and culture.
-His work appeared in or is forthcoming the Kenyon Review Young Writers Anthology, the Exeter Asian Magazine, Beyond Words, and Tap Into Poetry.
-His work is also forthcoming in the Eunoia Review, Temple Lit Mag, and The Academy of the Heart and Mind.
-Outside of poetry, he hosts two radio shows and listens to music.
+He often finds himself revelling at the small details of the world.
+For him, writing serves as a bridge between self-discovery and collective tapestries of Chinese culture.
+His work appeared in or is forthcoming in the Kenyon Review Young Writers Anthology, the Phillips Exeter Asian Magazine, Beyond Words, Tap Into Poetry, the Eunoia Review, Temple Lit Mag, and The Academy of the Heart and Mind.
+He also serves as a Teen Editor for Inlandia.
+Outside of poetry, he hosts two radio shows and sings in the shower (sometimes).

-Alicia Medina (she/her/hers) is a junior at Phillips Exeter Academy.
+Alicia Medina (she/her/hers) is currently a junior in high school.
 Her poetry and prose are a voyage through the vivid, the complex, and the incongruous, a playground for words, stories, and human connection—all rooted in her Colombian and Panamanian experiences.
-Her work appears in Phillips Exeter Pendulum Magazine and is forthcoming in the Euonia Review.
+Her work appears in Phillips Exeter Pendulum Magazine and is forthcoming in the Eunoia Review.
 She is also an editor of the Blueberry Magazine and Polyphony Lit Magazine.
 In her spare time, she enjoys reading classic love stories under the glow of an autumn sun, running amidst snow-blanketed forests, and eating sweets with her younger brother.